astronomer/airflow-guides/guides/cross-dag-dependencies.md

 The `TriggerDagRunOperator` is an easy way to implement cross-DAG dependencies from within the upstream DAG.
 This operator allows you to have a task in one DAG that triggers another DAG in the same Airflow environment.
 Read more in-depth documentation about this operator on the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/modules/triggerdagrunoperator).

-The `TriggerDagRunOperator` is ideal for situations in which you want one upstream DAG to run up to a specific task, trigger a downstream DAG and then continue running the next task in the upstream DAG as soon as the downstream DAG has finished running.
+The `TriggerDagRunOperator` is ideal for situations in which you want to trigger a downstream DAG in the middle of the upstream DAG, and then continue running the next task in the upstream DAG as soon as the downstream DAG has finished running.
 This behavior can be achieved by setting the parameters `wait_for_completion` of the `TriggerDagRunOperator` to `True` (`False` by default).

-A common use case is that the upstream DAG fetches new testing data for a machine learning pipeline, runs and tests a model and then publishes the model's prediction.
-In case of the model underperforming the `TriggerDagRunOperator` is used to kick off a DAG that retrains the model, while the upstream DAG waits.
-Once the model is retrained and tested by the downstream DAG the upstream DAG resumes and goes on to publish the new model's results.
+A common use case for this implementation is when an upstream DAG fetches new testing data for a machine learning pipeline, runs and tests a model, and publishes the model's prediction.
+In case of the model underperforming, the `TriggerDagRunOperator` is used to kick off a separate DAG that retrains the model, while the upstream DAG waits.
+Once the model is retrained and tested by the downstream DAG, the upstream DAG resumes and goes on to publish the new model's results.

 Below is an example DAG that implements the `TriggerDagRunOperator` to trigger the `dependent-dag` between two other tasks.
 The `trigger-dagrun-dag` will wait until `dependent-dag` has finished its run until it moves onto running `end_task`, since `wait_for_completion` in the `TriggerDagRunOperator` has been set to `True`.